Biruworld/Davinci-Resolve-Video-Audio-Converter/README.md

 davinci-resolve
 ```
 ## ⚠️ Caution
-This is still an early stage, I am so sorry if I made some serious mistakes or maybe even the script.
+This is still an early stage, I am apologize if I made some serious mistakes or maybe even the script.
 If there anything, please tell me.
 Thank you so much!

 Regards from Asterlusnce.